Tuesday, June 04, 2019

 You could go back 3,500 odd years to Shamhat of the Temple of Ishtar, "one of the priestesses who give their bodies to any man in honor of the goddess" (1) who is sent into the woods seduce the hairy pre-Flood Bigfoot-style Enkidu in the Sumerian saga of Gilgamesh or 2,100 years into the future, for a hippie version of the same character, an Earth ambassador of love and sexual manipulation, played with perfect wide-eyed guilelessness by Jane Fonda bedding a hairy guy who saves her life by flogging wild children.
 Either way, as long as we're not stuck in this drag of a now, when all (straight) sex onscreen consists joyless smash cut rutting (in HBO/AMC doggy style), maybe sex can be saved.

-Hey, maybe we forgot, but a lot of us then, and even now, have experienced the love that has no opposite, the love that goes beyond duality.
+Hey, maybe we forgot all about it, even in Paris, today- but a lot of us, there in the acid age, and even now, have experienced the love that has no opposite, the love that goes beyond duality.
 It is a love so powerful that even its usually-assigned opposite, hate, is revealed as merely projected self-criticism --hardly the opposite of such an expansive universal force.
 This pure unrestrained love can embrace even hate and fear; even violence can be forgiven and forgotten.
-A true angel doesn't even resent his own tormentors.
-The only opposite to that force, that total love beyond duality, is need, want, hunger, lack, the sort of thing that makes men into monsters.
+A true angel doesn't even resent his own tormentors, holds no grudge, has no memory to hold.
+The only opposite to that total love beyond duality force, is need, want, hunger, lack, the sort of thing that makes men into monsters.

-We see it in Jesus Christ Superstar, we see it in Mother! and we see it in Bunuel's Viridiana and in Antonioni's Red Desert, and we even see it in Barbarella: a flood of hungry mouths descending on the free love tree, stripping her trunk past its stocking bark so that the once endlessly opening lotuses no longer bloom, their roots torn away and boiled to feed the billions of starving little mouths, but just for a day, rather than letting the plant restore itself to feed thousands of enlightened souls forever.
+We see it in Jesus Christ Superstar, we see it in Mother! and we see it in Bunuel's Viridiana and in Antonioni's Red Desert, and we even see it in Barbarella: a flood of hungry mouths descending on the free love tree, stripping her trunk past its stocking bark so that the once endlessly opening lotuses no longer bloom, their roots torn away and boiled to feed the billions of starving little mouths for a day, rather than letting the plant restore itself to feed thousands forever.
 This is the same thing that swamped Jesus' life raft: the ceaseless pawing and snapping in such numbers as to reduce any blazing fiery Christ to a pecked-blind Prometheus in a piranha minute.
 It's the ultimate last laugh of the establishment - finally drowning the spirit of universal love in so much needy hands and mouths that even Jesus would cry for a plague, or a war, to thin the herd.
 He may have turned a few fishes and loaves into enough food to feed his hungry audience, but how long did they stay full?
 What did he do the next day, when they were just as hungry, and just as lazy?
+Just how far can he stretch that catch?

 Maybe to understand it, you have to have done powerful psychedelics while young enough to handle the accelerated heart rate and in a scene full of supportive friends, all cool and non-creepy and on the same page.
 Did you feel the tongs of a glorious expansion of the parameters of self so that "you" were no longer just 'your' body, but the entirety of the scene and felt your energy widen from a trickle to a flood?
 You belonged at long last - to the world!
 People changed around you.
 Frowns turned upside down with a simple wave.
 You were a positive charge changing the current of the world!